angeldollface/luhny/README.markdown

 - `convertNumberArrayToStringArray(arr)`: Because this is neccessary and we can't play fast and loose with types we *need* to convert between the arrays' types.
 - `addImportantDoubleDigits(imei)`: Splits all the characters in the "important" numbers and adds them all together in a lump sum.
 - `getLastItem(arr)`: Gets the last item of a string array and returns it.
-- `validateIMEI(imei)`: Gets the check digit of your IMEI, adds the "important" and the "other" numbers together, subtracts the "mod 10" from 10 of that sum, makes a type conversion, compares the check digit and the calculated check digit, and returns true or false depending on whether they are equal or not.
+- `validateIMEI(imei)`: Gets the check digit of your IMEI, adds the "important" and the "other" numbers together, subtracts the "mod 10" from 10 of that sum, makes a type conversion, compares the check digit and the calculated check digit, and returns "true" or "false" depending on whether they are equal or not.

 ### Example